-Discovered: The first image of one billion stars, a new high for Autism diagnoses, some fishing advice, and Lucy's cousins.
+Discovered: The first image of one billion stars, a new high for Autism diagnoses, some fishing advice and Lucy's cousins.

 - A new high for Autism diagnoses.
-A 25 percent increase from the last estimate, the Centers for Disease Control and Prevention now estimates one in 88 children has autism.
+A 25 percent increase from the last estimate, the Center for Disease Control now estimates one in 88 children has autism.
 That's high.
 Researchers aren't clear why the prevalence of the disease continues rising, but could have something to do with better awareness and therefore detection.
-"Doctors have gotten better at diagnosing the condition and communities have gotten better at providing services, so I think we can say it is possible that the increase is the result of better detection," explained CDC Director Thomas Frieden.
+"Doctors have gotten better at diagnosing the condition and communities have gotten better at providing services, so I think we can say it is possible that the increase is the result of better detection," explains CDC Director Thomas Frieden.
 One thing we can say for sure, though, it does not have much of anything to do with vaccines.
 [Reuters]